roberttwomey/housemachine-workshop/README.md

 ### Run the server program
 The server program in either supercollider, p5, processing or python will listen for broadcast messages on the local network.
 When a particle turns on it will announce it's presence.

+We will start with the supercollider program, housemachin

 ### Detect the Photon when it goes live
 1. Power on the photon by plugging in an AC adapter.
 It will go through it's startup routine.
 When it finally connects to the network, it should show a slow green pulse.